Harry Potter and the Methods of Rationality: History

-Yudkowsky wrote Harry Potter and the Methods of Rationality to promote the rationalist community and rationality skills he advocates on his community blog LessWrong.
+Yudkowsky wrote Harry Potter and the Methods of Rationality as a medium to promote the rationalist community and skills he advocates on his community blog, LessWrong.
 According to him, "I'd been reading a lot of Harry Potter fan fiction at the time the plot of HPMOR spontaneously burped itself into existence inside my mind, so it came out as a Harry Potter story, [...]
 If I had to rationalize it afterward, I'd say the Potterverse is a very rich environment for a curious thinker, and there's a large number of potential readers who would enter at least moderately familiar with the Harry Potter universe."

 Yudkowsky has used HPMOR to solicit donations for the Center for Applied Rationality, which teaches courses based on his work.

-Yudkowsky declined a suggestion from David Whelan to sell HPMOR as an original story after rewriting it to remove the Harry Potter setting's elements from it to avoid copyright infringement like E. L. James did with Fifty Shades, which was originally a Twilight fan fiction, saying, "That's not possible in this case.
+Yudkowsky refused a suggestion from David Whelan to sell HPMOR as an original story after rewriting it to remove the Harry Potter setting's elements from it to avoid copyright infringement, as E. L. James did with Fifty Shades, which was originally a Twilight fan fiction, saying, "That's not possible in this case.
 HPMOR is fundamentally linked to, and can only be understood against the background of, the original Harry Potter novels.
 Numerous scenes are meant to be understood in the light of other scenes in the original HP."

-After HPMOR concluded in 2015, Yudkowsky's readers held worldwide wrap parties in celebration.
+Ahead of HPMOR's conclusion in March 2015, Whelan reported plans for worldwide wrap parties.